SEO Trends: 45 Experts On The Future Of Search

 Will Critchlow, Founder & CEO at Distilled

-As we move into 2015, we are obviously going to see key trends continue from 2014, such as Google’s bias to “mobile first” thinking as well as the ongoing evolution of the search UX to include more knowledge graph and “answer graph” information.
+As we move into, we are obviously going to see key trends continue, such as Google’s bias to “mobile first” thinking as well as the ongoing evolution of the search UX to include more knowledge graph and “answer graph” information.

 In my opinion, the biggest difference this coming year is going to be the increasing prominence of Google’s machine learning capabilities.
 This will manifest itself in two key areas: